wavemaker/docs/docs/user-interfaces/web/components/angular-components/datalive/cards/cards-data-source.md

 ---
-title: "Cards Data Source"
+title: Cards Data Source
-id: "cards-data-source"
+id: cards-data-source
-sidebar_label: "Data Source"
+sidebar_label: Data Source
+last_update: { author: "WaveMaker" }
 ---
 ---
 The first step in configuring a card is to define the data that needs to be displayed.
 This data can be in the form of a Variable or another Widget.